 The MMO maintains a public register of Harbour Orders applications and decisions.

-The Infrastructure Planning Commission (IPC) is the independent body that examines applications for nationally significant infrastructure projects.
-These are the large projects that support the economy and vital public services, including railways, large wind farms, power stations, reservoirs, harbours, airports and sewage treatment works.
-The proposed Navitus Bay Windpark off the coast of the Isle of Wight is an example of a Solent located development that will be under the jurisdiction of the IPC.
+The Planning Inspectorate is the independent body that examines applications for nationally significant infrastructure projects.
+These are the large projects that support the economy and vital public services, including railways, large wind farms, power stations, reservoirs, ports, airports and sewage treatment works.
+The Inspectorate examine these applications and provide recommendations to the Secretary of works.